borboranabil/Anime-Multi-Recommendation-Engine/README.md

 ---

-# ✨ What Makes This Special?
+# ✨ Key Features

-Unlike most recommenders, **Otaku Recommender can interpret moods, themes, and descriptive prompts — not just titles.**

----

 ## 1️⃣ Smart TF-IDF Brain
-Every item is vectorized by:
+Every item uses a vector built from:

 - Title
 - Genres
 - Description

-This allows similarity based on **tone**, **vibe**, and **theme**, not keywords.
+This allows matches based on **theme & vibe**, not only keywords.

 ---

-## 2️⃣ Semantic Text Mode (NEW)
+## 2️⃣ Semantic Text Mode (Natural Language)

-If the input looks like natural language, the system treats it as a **semantic description**.
+If the query looks like a *description*, the engine interprets it semantically.

-Example prompts:
+Examples:

-sad story about a pianist
+- *sad story about a pianist*
-dark psychological thriller
-samurai revenge tragedy
+- *dark psychological thriller*
+- *samurai revenge tragedy*
-wholesome romance with comedy
+- *wholesome romance with comedy*

-yaml
-Copy code
+✔ Works offline
 ✔ No API required
+✔ Fast and lightweight
-✔ Works for any text
+✔ Great for vibe-based searching
-✔ Very fast
-✔ No embeddings needed

-**Label in API:**
-`TF-IDF (Semantic Text Mode)`
+**API label:** `TF-IDF (Semantic Text Mode)`

 ---

 ## 3️⃣ Live Web Mode (Jikan API)

-Activated when:
+Used only when:

-- Query looks like a title
+- Query resembles a title
-- Not found in CSV
+- Not found in dataset
 - Smart mode ON

-Flow:
+The backend:

-1. Fetch synopsis & genres from Jikan
+1. Fetches from Jikan
-2. Build synthetic description
+2. Builds a synthetic description
-3. Run TF-IDF similarity
+3. Computes similarity

-**Label:**
-`TF-IDF (Live Web Mode)`
+**API label:** `TF-IDF (Live Web Mode)`

 ---